sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

     ccode = gr.export(lang='c')
     # We print after a little bit of cleaning (remove all comments)
     print("\n".join(_ for _ in ccode['code'].split("\n") if "//" not in _))

+Another way is to use :epkg:`ONNX`. :epkg:`onnxruntime` provides an efficient way to compute predictions.
+The current code explores ways to be faster att implementing something working.

 +----------------------+---------------------+---------------------+--------------------+------------------------+------------------------------------------------+
 | :ref:`l-modules`     |  :ref:`l-functions` | :ref:`l-classes`    | :ref:`l-methods`   | :ref:`l-staticmethods` | :ref:`l-properties`                            |